 A golden halo surrounds the couple, who seem to have shaken off an earthly weight and have been transported into an infinite, almost sacred sphere.

-Paintings such as The Kiss were visual manifestations of the fin-de-siecle spirit because they capture a decadence conveyed by opulent and sensuous images.
+Paintings such as The Kiss were visual manifestations of fin-de-siecle spirit because they capture a decadence conveyed by opulent and sensuous images.
+The use of gold leaf recalls medieval “gold-ground” paintings and illuminated manuscripts, and earlier mosaics, and the spiral patterns in the clothes recall Bronze Age art and the decorative tendrils seen in Western art since before classical times.